 A website can serve many functions.
 It can be a forum for creative expression, a place to catch up or interact with your mates, or the source of your livelihood.

 Regardless, no one likes having their ideas and content stolen.
-Unfortunately, the theft and repurposing of intellectual property from websites is common.
+Unfortunately, the theft and repurposing of intellectual property from websites remains all too common – even in 2025.

-In this article, we will explain how your website is protected, how you can get more protection and steps to take if someone does copy your website.
+In this article, we explain how your website is protected under current Australian law, how you can enhance that protection, and the steps to take if someone copies your work.

 But Doesn’t Copyright Apply?

 This is only partly right.
-Copyright applies automatically in Australia to original content.
-There are some circumstances in which your copyright may expire but, unless you created your website 50 plus years ago your copyright is probably still valid.
+Copyright applies automatically in Australia to original content under the Copyright Act 1968 – which, after decades of evolution, still governs online works in 2025.
+There are some circumstances in which your copyright may lapse, but unless you created your website many decades ago, your copyright should still be valid.

-Importantly in the context of a website, copyright protects how you present the idea, not the idea itself, so if you have an original presentation of an idea you are most likely covered.
-However, copyright may not apply to your entire website, only part of it.
+Importantly, in the context of a website, copyright protects the way you present your ideas – the expression, layout and design – not the ideas themselves.
+This means that if you have an original presentation of an idea, you are most likely covered.
+However, copyright may only cover certain elements of your website, not the entirety of it.

-Read on to get an idea of how you may be protected.
+Read on to discover how you may be further protected.

 Is My Website My Intellectual Property?

-Legally, intellectual property acts almost as an umbrella term for a number of legal protections that can apply to original work.
-One of these is copyright which protects creative expression of ideas as discussed above.
+Legally, intellectual property is an umbrella term for a variety of legal protections that apply to original work.
+One of these is copyright, which safeguards the creative expression of ideas, as discussed above.
+In 2025, with the digital landscape more active than ever, understanding these rights is crucial for any online business.

 Business Names